Choosing a smart site for your vegetable garden

 Prior to choosing the site, investigate what might have been in this location previous to your garden.
 If you live in an older home where the potential for lead is higher (lead paint was used on older homes), indicate that you require a lead test on your soil test form.

 The site should be level and free of large roots and rocks.
 A level area will prevent water from running off and washing away seeds as well as soil erosion.
 Avoid low areas where water does not drain.
-For good plant health, roots require moisture, but also need oxygen.
+For good plant health, roots require moisture but also need oxygen.
 Standing water or heavily compacted soil does not allow roots to breath.
-Refer to the tip sheet on “Smart gardens begin with healthy soil” for more information on how to improve your soils.
+Refer to the tip sheet “Smart gardens begin with healthy soil” for information on improving your soils.

 Planting near walnut trees

 Planting under or near a black walnut tree (Juglans nigra) is not recommended because all parts of the tree produce a chemical called juglone, which is toxic to certain vegetables, especially tomatoes, potatoes, eggplant and peppers.
 There are some vegetables that are not affected by juglone.
 These include snap and lima beans, onions, beets and parsnips.
-For a complete list of plants that can grow under or near the black walnut tree, check out the Michigan State University Extension tip sheet #OC0280, “Black Walnut Toxicity.”
 If you do have a sunny spot near a walnut tree and want to grow plants that are susceptible to walnut toxicity, consider a raised bed in which you provide new soil for plant growth.

 If you face challenges locating the ideal site, do not despair.
 There are many gardening options such as container gardening or elevating the garden above ground level and creating a raised garden.
 You can grow potatoes in a trash can, herbs in a bag of top soil or tomatoes in a hanging basket.
 Wherever you find a sunny location, there is the possibility of growing vegetables.